Wealthify doesn't support your browser

 For example, transferring to Wealthify is simple, but to ensure our customers are getting a pension that’s right for them, we ask them to check:

-• Their current provider’s fees versus our own; Wealthify uses one low annual management fee of 0.6% per year.
+• Their current provider’s fees versus our own; Wealthify has a low annual management fee of 0.6% per year for balances up to £100,000 — dropping to just 0.3% for any portion of £100,000 or more.
+Payable monthly.

 • Whether their current provider has an exit charge; while we don’t charge customers for transferring to or from Wealthify, that doesn’t mean the existing provider offers the same.